krystal/katapult-ruby/docs/CoreApi.md

 api_instance = KatapultAPI::CoreApi.new
 opts = {
-  organization_id: 'organization_id_example', # String | All 'organization[]' params are mutually exclusive, only one can be provided.
+  organization_id: 'organization_id_example', # String | The organization to return disk backup policies for.
+All 'organization[]' params are mutually exclusive, only one can be provided.
-  organization_sub_domain: 'organization_sub_domain_example', # String | All 'organization[]' params are mutually exclusive, only one can be provided.
+  organization_sub_domain: 'organization_sub_domain_example', # String | The organization to return disk backup policies for.
+All 'organization[]' params are mutually exclusive, only one can be provided.
   page: 56, # Integer |
   per_page: 56 # Integer |
 }